shacl/ebo/README.md

 When working with higher level functions in C++, object composition is often times many levels deep.
 In some cases, the function objects may have no state, and are referred to as empty classes.
-Niave Ecomposition as member variables incur memory overhead; the footprint of empty classes (one byte rounded up to the alignment requirement) cannot be elided under composititon in C++14.
+Naive composition as member variables incur memory overhead; the footprint of empty classes (one byte rounded up to the alignment requirement) cannot be elided under composititon in C++14.